 Step Up Your Tech Skills

 Additionally, Millennials are accustomed to having a wealth of information at their fingertips via the internet.
 Odds are, by the time you have an initial consultation with a potential Millennial client, they’ve already scoured the web to look for reviews, pricing, and much more.
 Stay one step ahead by making sure your website and online presence are in tip-top shape.
-If your information is readily available, easy for them to digest, and helpful, you’re much more likely to attract a Millennial client.
+If your information is readily available, easy to digest, and helpful, you’re much more likely to attract a Millennial client.

 Selling To The Savvy Consumer